oceantown/bubblematch/README.md

 ## Development:

-<i>'Bubble Match'</i> is built with HTML, CSS, JavaScript & jQuery.
+Built strong with HTML, CSS, JavaScript & jQuery.

 Babs & Bobby by Rawdjur on DeviantArt: